Complete logics for elementary team properties: Characterizing elementary team properties

 For the converse direction, in equivalence (\ref{trans_thm_altpf_eq1}), it is easy to see that the translation for the case $\alpha=\neg R\mathsf{x}_i$ can also be defined as $\phi_{\alpha}=\mathsf{x}_{i}\mid\mathsf{v}$, and the translation for the case $\alpha=R\mathsf{x}_i$ can thus be defined alternatively as $\phi_{R\mathsf{x}_i}=\phi_{\neg(\neg R\mathsf{x}_i)}=\wcn \mathsf{x}_{i}\mid\mathsf{v}$. \end{rmk}

-To conclude from the above theorems that \FOTd characterizes downward closed first-order team properties (modulo the empty team), we now prove a characterization theorem for first-order sentences $\alpha(R)$ that define downward closed team properties, by applying Lyndon's Interpolation Theorem of first-order logic, which we recall below.
+To conclude from the above theorems that \FOTd formulas characterize downward closed elementary team properties (modulo the empty team), we now prove a characterization theorem for first-order sentences $\alpha(R)$ that define downward closed team properties, by applying Lyndon's Interpolation Theorem of first-order logic, which we recall below.

 \begin{theorem}[Lyndon's Interpolation \cite{Lyndon59}] Let $\alpha$ be a first-order $\LL_0$-formula and $\beta$ a first-order $\LL_1$-formula.
 If $\alpha\models\beta$, then there is a first-order $\LL_0\cap\LL_1$-formula $\delta$ such that $\alpha\models\delta$ and $\delta\models\beta$, and moreover a predicate symbol has a positive (resp. negative) occurrence in $\delta$ only if it has a positive (resp. negative) occurrence in both $\alpha$ and $\beta$. \end{theorem}